Locomotive-Ventures/wombat/docs/prompts/prompt-simulation-lextranscripts-user.md

 You task is to simulate a conversation between a person in an affected area for a bushfire evacuation in Gippsland VIC.

+This should be the full conversation, including the initial greeting and the final goodbye.

 Provide the response in the following format for Lex:
 ```
 {
     "Participants": [